RyanS07/RyanS07/README.md

 ![alt text](https://github.com/RyanS07/RyanS07/blob/main/images/RPI%20Cluster%20Pipeline.png)

 Using Docker Compose, five services were deployed across the cluster:
-- The Flask server
+- Flask server for managing incoming requests
-- The Redis Pub/Sub
+- Redis Pub/Sub for distributing asynchronous tasks
-- The Workers with n replicas
+- Workers to solve determinants in parallel
-- A Portainer instance to have a dashboard for monitoring and managing the cluster
+- Portainer to have a dashboard for monitoring and managing the cluster
 - Portainer agents to give Portainer observability into each RPI

 The networking between each service and the outside environment can be found below.